srcML/stereocode/README.md

  -a or -l options are required to provide input.

--o \[relative path] - This option is to specifiy where to put the annotated archives that are created as part of the output

-## Primitive types

-Primitive types are specified via a file called `PrimitiveTypes.txt`.
-This file can be modified to reflect system specific primitive types.
+-p \--primitives[relative path] - Specifiy file name of user defined primitive types.
+This is added to initial list of primitive types.

 ## Output

-stereocode outputs both an annotated archive for each input archive and a report file called `stereotypeReport.txt`
+stereocode outputs both an annotated archive for each input archive and a report file (CSV)

-annotated archives will have the same names as the input archive with `Annotated` at the end of the name
+Annotated archives have the same name/path as the input archive with `annotated.xml` at the end of the name.
+For each <function> tag there is a stereotype attribute.

-the report file is a CSV file that contains:
+Report files have the same name/path as the input archive with `report.txt` at the end of the name.
+The report file is a CSV file that contains:

 1. input file path
 2. method's header